What is a Hairdresser?

 - Complicated up-do styles for weddings and formal events

-Hairdressers also serve as an expert in the area of hair care and often will sell products that they are commissioned to sell or would like to recommend to clients.
+A hairdresser also serves as an expert in the area of hair care and often will sell products that they are knowledgeable about and would like to recommend to clients.
 Some hairdressers go on to develop their own line of professional hair care products.
 Hairdressers may serve as consultants or editors for beauty and style guides.

 A less common area of hairdressing exists in the realm of hair restoration services and products.
-Hairdressers can be licensed to handle hair plugs and skilled in the art of styling toupees and artificial hair.
+A hairdresser can be licensed to handle hair plugs and skilled in the art of styling toupees and artificial hair.
 Wig styling can require special training as well.

 What is the workplace of a Hairdresser like?

 Typical salons and hair cutting establishments are where most hairdressers are found.
 These establishments are located in many areas from shopping malls to upscale spas.
-Hairdressers may work as employees of the salon or rent the chair space as an independent contractor.
+A hairdresser may work as an employee of the salon or rent the chair space as an independent contractor.
 Hairdressers may also operate out of their home, vehicle, or even travel to and perform services in the home of the client.
-Traveling hairdressers may visit hospitals and assisted living facilities generating a steady base of clients.
+A traveling hairdresser may visit hospitals and assisted living facilities generating a steady base of clients.